 Our giraffe conservation research is discovering where Masai giraffes are doing well, where they are not, and why.
 Wild Nature Institute scientists are studying wild Masai giraffes in Tanzania using each animal’s unique fur pattern as identification.

-We are monitoring more than 3,000 individual giraffes throughout their lifetimes to document births, deaths, and movements.
+We are monitoring thousands of individual giraffes throughout their lifetimes to document births, deaths, and movements.
 This is the biggest giraffe study and one of the biggest large-mammal demography studies in history.

 Our giraffe research is urgently needed so we can provide effective conservation actions in an ever more fragmented world, and ensure the future of wild giraffes and all creatures of the savanna.